Fade2D Documentation pages v2.16.8

 Parameters

-bFastuse true to avoid using multiple precision arithmetic in favor of better performance.
+bFastSet to true to avoid using computationally expensive multiple-precision arithmetic in favor of better performance.

 ◆ setNumCPU()